barrerasaezgonzalo/web-dashboard/README.md

 - Centralized state management using **Context API + custom hooks**.
 - Real-time persistence with **Supabase**.
 - Robust **error handling** with `ErrorBoundary`.
-- Performance metrics tracking (LCP, TBT) and component render timing.
 - **Responsive design** and smooth user experience.
+- Comprehensive **unit and integration testing** with Jest and React Testing Library.